Advanced Authorship Metrics for Biomedical Research

 Except for the title, the abstract is the most widely read part of your manuscript, and therefore must be both effective and attractive.
 Your abstract

-When a manuscript is submitted to a journal, it enters an intensive revision process.
+When a manuscript is submitted to a scientific journal, it enters an intensive revision process.
 It has to pass through several checkpoints on the road to

 Fiddling with citations and organizing an ever-growing number of files can be a source of great distress for researchers.
 But it doesn’t have to be